Values Guide📜

 Big Bang is a slight variation from the typical “umbrella” helm chart pattern.
 Individual package charts are not direct subcharts within Big Bang, instead they are deployed by Flux custom resources.
 These individual package charts (istio, monitoring, gitlab, etc) can be considered “child” helm charts of the Big Bang chart.

-A high level conceptual graph of how values flow through Big Bang is provided below:
+A high level conceptual graph of how values flow through Big Bang is provided in the following:

 graph TD